 Phases of construction

 The realisation of the KM3NeT infrastructure will proceed in phases adjusting to the amount of funding available.
 The first phase of construction has started in 2015.
-For this, the participating funding authorities have signed a Memorandum of Understanding for Collaboration in the implementation of KM3NeT-phase1.
-For the next phase of KM3NeT 2.0 a Letter of Intent has been published.
+For this, the participating funding authorities signed a Memorandum of Understanding for Collaboration in the implementation of KM3NeT-phase1.
+This implementation- phase is now completed.
+For the next phase of KM3NeT 2.0 first a Letter of Intent has been published, followed by a new Memorandum of Understanding between funding authorities.
 Currently, the full implementation of the KM3NeT 2.0 configuration described in the Letter of Intent is partially funded.
 Beyond KM3NeT 2.0, the construction will include an extension of the detectors to several cubic kilometres, required for efficient detection of the neutrinos that are so shy to interact that huge detection volumes are required.
 The required large detection volumes explain the choice for instrumenting the abundant natural waters of the Mediterranean.